Why is Market Research required before starting a Business?

 Starting with Internet Research

-So, as per our usual daily habit – let’s open “Google” and start with the first step of market research.
+So, as per our usual daily habit, let’s open “Google” and start with the first market research step.

 Do a keyword search on the internet for topics related to the Startup you plan to start.

 For example, if you were planning to start a startup that disrupts the food delivery industry.

 - Problems in the Food delivery business

 - How food businesses can succeed

 A generic keyword search combination to help you get data for the initial search will be: